nisheed75/RoboND-Kinematics-Project/writeup.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-The code of all my Kinematics can be found in the follwoing file `/kuka_arm/scripts/Kinematics.py`
+The code of all my Kinematics can be found in the following file `/kuka_arm/scripts/Kinematics.py`

 Using the data and formulas described in question 1 you can derive the following table: <br>